quickwit-oss/tantivy-py/README.md

 # Adding one document.
 writer = index.writer()
-writer.add_document({
+writer.add_document(tantivy.Document(
-    "title": "The Old Man and the Sea",
+    title=["The Old Man and the Sea"],
-    "body": """He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish."""
+    body=["""He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish."""], ))
-})
 # ... and committing
 writer.commit()